tayebhatem/captcha-with-next.js-react/README.md

-# Dog Images Captcha with Next.js, React, and Tailwind CSS
+#Captcha with Next.js, React, and Tailwind CSS

 ## Overview